Violence Has Arrived: Departures

 Violence Has Arrived was Casey Orr's last Gwar album before he took an extended leave from the band.
 It is also the only Gwar album with Zach Blair on guitar.
 Blair left in early 2002, while Orr left shortly before the Halloween 2002 tour.
-Orr has since returned to the fold, replacing Todd Evans in April 2008.
-"Immortal Corrupter" is the only video from this album, and shows Orr in the role of Beefcake the Mighty for the last time before he left.
+Orr has since returned to the band twice, replacing Todd Evans in April 2008 then Jamison Land in 2019.
+"Immortal Corrupter" is the only video from this album, and shows Orr in the role of Beefcake the Mighty.

-It is also the final album on Metal Blade Records until 2009.
+It is the final album on Metal Blade Records until 2009.
 In a 2004 interview, Beefcake the Mighty (then portrayed by Todd Evans) said that the reason for the switch was because Metal Blade had some European distribution problems, and they were not being fixed.
 However, Brockie has also said that their departure was a result of them being denied payments owed to them for a number of years, due to the poor sales of the previous two albums, which also led to cutting off the Europe deal.
-The band returned to Metal Blade Records for their 2009 release, Lust in Space, which is also their first album since reuniting with the bass guitarist Casey Orr.
+The band returned to Metal Blade Records for their 2009 release, Lust in Space.